2022–23 FA Trophy: Format

-First Round Qualifying
+First round qualifying

 The draw for the first qualifying round was made on 8 July 2022.

 159 teams, all from Level 8 of the English football league system, were drawn into 79 fixtures, with the leftover team, Leek Town, receiving a bye.
 Ties were originally scheduled for 9–11 September, but were postponed to 12–14 September as a mark of respect following the death of Queen Elizabeth II.

-Second Round Qualifying
+Second round qualifying

 The draw for the second qualifying round was made on 8 July 2022, and saw the 79 winners from the first qualifying round joined by Leek Town who had received a bye.
 All teams were from Level 8 of the English football league system.

-Third Round Qualifying
+Third round qualifying

 The draw for the third qualifying round was made on 26 September 2022, and saw 88 clubs from tier 7 joining the 40 winners from the second qualifying round.

 First round proper

 The draw for the first round was made on 10 October containing the 64 winners from the previous round.